 Q5.
 Can I pay my bill in full?

 A5.
 You can pay in full at any time.
-If you'd like to pay in full, email me and I'll adjust your invoice accordingly.
-It seems to be easier to adjust the invoice in advance.
-We are not quite experts in QuickBooks yet, but we're getting there.
+If you'd like to pay in full with one, simple payment, email me and I'll adjust your invoices accordingly.

 Q6.
 How are boys' age groups determined?

 A6.
 League age for AAU travel baseball is based on May 1st of the upcoming spring season.
 The same is true in the fall.
 For example, if a player turns 12 on April 25, 2020, he can play 12u in the spring of 2020 and 13u in the fall of 2019.
 You can play up, but as a general rule, you cannot play down.

 A7.
 League age for travel softball is based on the entire birth year of the upcoming season.
 Girls seasons run January to December.
 For example, if you are trying out in the fall of 2019 for the 2020 season, you would determine the appropriate divsion as follows: